-The Fulbright Foundation accepts ONLY electronic submission of applications though the EMBARK Fulbright system.
+The Fulbright Foundation accepts ONLY electronically submitted applications through the EMBARK system.
 Faxed or e-mailed or mailed copies of applications will not be accepted.

-- Online Application Form including a Personal Statement (short narrative bio), an Artist Statement (brief description of your work) and a Residency Proposal (brief statement that outlines your goals and what you hope to achieve during your residency).
+- The Study Research Objectives essay should not exceed 5 single pages and include an Artist Statement (brief description of your work) and a Residency Proposal (brief statement that outlines your goals and what you hope to achieve during your residency).

 - Detailed Curriculum Vitae.